Wazir Zada

 Wazir Zada (born c.
 1984) is a Pakistani social activist and politician who was a member of the Provincial Assembly of Khyber Pakhtunkhwa.
 He is the first Kalasha to become the member of Provincial Assembly of Khyber Pakhtunkhwa.

 Early life and education

 He was born in Chitral.
 He completed his matriculation and college from Chitral.
 Later he received his master's degree in Political Science from the University of Peshawar.

 He is a social activist for rights of Kalash people.

 Political career

 He joined Pakistan Tehreek-e-Insaf (PTI) in 2009.

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI on a reserved seat for minorities in 2018 Pakistani general election., where he stands as having none religion.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI on a reserved seat for minorities in the 2018 Pakistani general election, where he stands as having no religion.